oracle/cloudtestdrive/DataScience/lab300/lab.md

 ![](./images/dragfilter1.png)
 ![](./images/dragfilter2.png)

-- We see that there are four applications (of the 20+ that we provided) that have been assessed as "bad".
+- We see that there are a handful of applications (of the 20+ that we provided) that have been assessed as "bad".
 ![](./images/result.png)

 # Conclusion